10 Best Winter Hikes Near Vancouver, British Columbia

 Hiking in winter is a delightful way to enjoy the great outdoors.
 Metro Vancouver, Whistler area and the Lower Mainland have no shortage of incredible trails to discover.
 While cold weather keeps bugs at bay and large predators asleep in their dens, the importance of safety and respecting nature and the elements remain critical; particularly with the limited daylight hours and cold temperatures of the winter season.

-Hiking in winter can be snow-free at these urban hiking destinations, but always be ready for weather to change.
-Bring essential hiking gear, including boots with good tread and micro spikes.
-Have a trip plan, carry avalanche/emergency winter gear and ensure you have the proper training before venturing into the backcountry.
+Hiking in winter can be snow-free at some of the urban hiking destinations, but always be ready for weather to change—and never underestimate the mountains.
+Bring essential hiking gear, including winter hiking boots with good tread, trekking poles and microspikes/crampons and/or snowshoes.
+Be prepared by leaving behind a detailed trip plan, carry avalanche/emergency winter gear, a recently replenished first-aid kit and ensure you have the proper training before venturing into the backcountry.

 Dog Mountain, Mount Seymour